 Solution?
 Make a dessert you can enjoy and savor that won’t spike your blood sugar, or cause you to roll over into a carb coma the day after.
 And you know, low carb pumpkin cheesecake with fresh whipped cream, cinnamon, and low carb caramel might just do the trick.

 What sweeteners work best in this recipe?

-Here are a few extra tips that will make your cheesecake baking adventure go smoothly.
+Here are a few extra tips that will make your low carb pumpkin pie cheesecake adventure go smoothly.

 - Toss all the ingredients for the crust directly into your springform pan and use a fork to blend.
 No need to dirty an extra bowl.

 - Use wet fingers to press the crust into the bottom, making sure the crust comes up the side about 1/2 an inch.
 This prevents the filling from leaking.

 - Wrap the pan in tinfoil as per the photo below.
 This keeps the sides and crust from over-browning and also protects the cheesecake if you use a bain-marie.

 - Speaking of a bain-marie, you should use one.
 If you want a crack-free cheesecake ( nine times out of ten), place the tin foil wrapped cheesecake into a roasting pan or bain-marie and fill the pan halfway up the side of the springform pan with hot water.
 This helps to prevent cracking.

 - The cheesecake is fully baked when the center slightly jiggles.
 Continue baking until the center is set.